metalbear-co/mirrord/CONTRIBUTING.md

 MIRRORD_TESTS_USE_BINARY=../target/universal-apple-darwin/debug/mirrord cargo test -p tests
 ```

+If new tests are added, decorate them with `cfg_attr` attribute macro to define what the tests target.
+For example, a test which only tests sanity of the ephemeral container feature should be decorated with
+`#[cfg_attr(not(feature = "ephemeral"), ignore)]`

 ### Cleanup

 The Kubernetes resources created by the E2E tests are automatically deleted when the test exits.
 However, you can preserve resources from failed tests for debugging.
 To do this, set the `MIRRORD_E2E_PRESERVE_FAILED` variable to any value.